On Ruzsa's conjecture on congruence preserving functions: Introduction

 \begin{theo} Let $(a_n)_{n\geq 0}$ be a primary pseudo-polynomial such that

 If its generating series has at most two singular directions at $0$, then $(a_n)_{n\geq 0}$ is a polynomial sequence. \end{theo}

 Thus, a counterexample to Ruzsa's conjecture could only exist if it has at least three singular directions at $0$.
+Perelli and Zannier proved in Theorem \ref{theo: PZ} that the generating series $f$ of $(a_n)_{n\geq 0}$ is $D$-finite, but their argument is non-effective and does not provide any explicit control on the size of $\mathrm{Sing}(f)$.
+An effective refinement obtained in joint work with Rivoal~\cite[Theorem~3]{DR22} yields explicit bounds for the order and the degrees of an annihilating differential operator, hence an explicit upper bound for the size of $\mathrm{Sing}(f)$.
+But this bound is typically very large when $\limsup_{n\to\infty}|a_n|^{1/n}$ is close to $e$.
+In particular, this does not allow one to apply Theorem~\ref{theo: main} without the restriction to at most two singular directions.

-Our approach is based on Carlson's method \cite{Car21} for proving the famous P\'olya--Carlson dichotomy (see Theorem \ref{theo: PC} below), a method that was recently used by Dimitrov \cite{Dim19} to prove the Schinzel--Zassenhaus conjecture on polynomials.
+Our approach to proving Theorem \ref{theo: main} is based on Carlson's method \cite{Car21} for the famous P\'olya--Carlson dichotomy (see Theorem \ref{theo: PC} below), a method that was recently used by Dimitrov \cite{Dim19} to prove the Schinzel--Zassenhaus conjecture on polynomials.

 Zannier's approach \cite{Zan96} to establishing Ruzsa's conjecture with the bound $e^{0.75}$ instead of $e$ is of a different nature; it relies on deep results on the arithmetic of linear differential equations.